Example: Creating a Suppression Rule for Sudo Events

 Important: A dialog box opens if there are warning messages.
 Click Cancel to review the warning messages, or click Accept to continue creating the rule.

-• Length: Specify the length of the timespan used to identify a match for multiple occurrences.
-Enter the number and choose a value of seconds, minutes, or hours.
+11. In the Length text box, specify the timespan that you want to use to identify a match for multiple occurrences.
+Enter the number in the text box, and then use the drop-down menu to select a value of seconds, minutes, or hours.

 This duration identifies the amount of time that transpires from the beginning to the end of the occurrence.
 If the number of occurrences is not met within this period, the rule is not a match.